A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Methods Based on Task Arithmetic Enable Constructive Interference?

 \mypara{Results} In \cref{fig:accuracy-all_models_conv}, we show the average performance across benchmarks for all merged models and merging methods (task-wise accuracies are in \cref{app:taskwise-accuracy}).
 For merging methods, we notice clear trends that hold regardless of the model. \textit{Task Arithmetic} steadily improves as more experts are combined, becoming reliably superior to the base model once a moderate number of experts are merged.
 This clearly demonstrates the existence of constructive interference in LLMs: merging several independent fine-tuned checkpoints can produce a model that surpasses both the base LLM and any individual expert.
 At the same time, the improvement achieved through merging is modest, generally less than 1\% averaged over all tasks.
-At most, we can achieve 13.07\% improvement for \texttt{prost} task in \textsc{Llama 3B} when all twelve checkpoints are merged with Iso-C.

-\textit{Model Stock} does not deviate significantly from the performance of the base model, and also weights stay very close to the base model.
-This shows its limited ability in finding interpolations of different finetuned versions that generalize better.
-Finally, \textit{TIES-Merging}, despite building on top of Task Arithmetic and using a more sophisticated approach, suffers from catastrophic performance degradation.
-We hypothesize that TIES encourages stronger deviation from the base model, essentially moving too far away in weight space, which causes catastrophic forgetting of the base LLM’s capabilities.
+At most, we can achieve 13.07\% improvement for \texttt{prost} task in \textsc{Llama 3B} when all twelve checkpoints are merged with Iso-C. \textit{Model Stock} does not deviate significantly from the performance of the base model, and also weights stay very close to the base model.
+This shows its limited ability in finding interpolations of different fine-tuned versions that generalize better.
+Finally, \textit{TIES-Merging}, despite building on top of Task Arithmetic and using a more sophisticated approach, remains tightly clustered around the base model's performance.
+While it demonstrates improvements similar to Model Stock, it consistently falls short of the gains achieved by Task Arithmetic, maintaining a lower average accuracy across all merged model counts.